-(It’s important to note that even though Traeger says its Pro Series Grills with Advanced Grill Logic are PID, and PID controllers are not typically affected by the elements, they too have an asterisk that indicates their ability to hold +/-15° is based on ideal conditions.)
+(Note that Traeger says its Pro Series Grills with Advanced Grill Logic are PID, and PID controllers are not typically affected by the elements; however, they also have an asterisk that indicates their ability to hold +/-15° based on ideal conditions.)

-Believe it or not, the pellets are the primary cause of temperature fluctuations in any pellet grill.
-Not all smoker pellets are the same.
-Some produce more ash than others.
 When there’s too much ash floating around in the grill, the RTD probe, which measures the grill’s temperature and relays it to the controller, can’t get an accurate reading.
-That could lead to false readings on the digital display or the controller could become confused, believing it needs to feed more/less pellets to the fire than it actually does.
+That could lead to false readings on the digital display.
+The controller could also become confused, believing it needs to feed more/less pellets to the fire than it actually does.

 Even if you’re using quality pellets, be sure to regularly clean excess ash from the fire pot and grill interior with a Shop-Vac or household vacuum to keep your Traeger performing its best .
 While it’s recommended that you clean your Traeger every 2-3 uses, it’s a good idea to do so after a long all-day cook in which ash is likely to build up.

 Take a Look at the Fire Pot